US Covid outbreak may worsen after holidays: Fauci

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Washington/Paris: Top US government scientist Anthony Fauci warned on Sunday the worst of the pandemic may be yet to come, driving the country to a “critical point” as holiday travel spreads the coronavirus.
+WASHINGTON: Top US government scientist Anthony Fauci warned Sunday the worst of the pandemic may be yet to come, driving the country to a “critical point” as holiday travel spreads the coronavirus.

 “I share the concern of President-elect (Joe) Biden that as we get into the next few weeks, it might actually get worse,” the infectious disease specialist told CNN.
 Biden cautioned on Wednesday that the nation’s “darkest days are ahead of us -- not behind us.”